use-pico/pico/packages/cls/README.md

 });
 ```

+> Note: create‑time token overrides replace the provided variants for a token group (not append).
+Supply only the variants you want to replace; others remain as previously defined.

 #### Precedence Rules

 The override system follows a clear, predictable order.
 This is the canonical reference for merge semantics used across the docs: